manugarg/blog/content/posts/why-you-need-probers.md

 | Closeness to the user?                                                        | Very Close                                          | Not close                | Super close but noisy                      |
 | Return on investment for monitoring: ongoing cost, reliability of signal, etc | High as ongoing cost is low and reliability is high | Moderate                 | Low                                        |

+## Tooling

+I'll have to write aother post to discuss tooling in detail, but you can't not go wrong with [Cloudprober](https://cloudprober.org) :wink:.
+It started at Google, but grew in the world of open source (see [about cloudprober]({{< ref "about-cloudprober.md" >}})) and is used by many organizations now.
+Cloudprober offers a feature-rich and reliable probing solution.

 ## What do typical probers look like?

 Here are some of the probers use cases I’ve seen over the years: